mohit12-cpu/GitLearn/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for complete licensing information.
+Please take a look at the [LICENSE](LICENSE) file for complete licensing information.

 ## Acknowledgements